 Getting a new Radeon graphics card and installing it into your PC isn’t all you need to do.
 You also need to know how to install and update your AMD driver.

 Driver installation is essential, and you have a couple of options.

 Windows 10 will automatically search for drivers when you first install the card.

 Unfortunately, this option is far from perfect, but AMD has excellent driver support, which is one reason they have remained a leader in graphics card technology for so long.

 There are two relatively simple ways to download and install your new AMD drivers.

-- Radeon Software – This is probably the simpler way of the two to install your Radeon drivers.
-The good thing about most modern graphics cards is that they come with this software out of the box and most of the time, you don’t even have to do anything extra as everything is automatically taken care of for you.
-Still, there some caveats here and there, so we’ll still give detailed instructions below.
+- Radeon Software – This is probably the simplest way to install your Radeon drivers.
+Most modern AMD graphics cards come with this software out of the box, and you usually won’t even have to do anything extra as updating is automatically taken care of.
+However, some caveats are involved with this, which we will take a closer look at below.

-- Manually Installing The Drivers – A more archaic way, sort of speak.
-There is nothing wrong with this model, but it’s more likely to be used by users who prefer to have everything happening inside their PC under their control.
+- Manually Installing The Drivers – This is a more traditional way to install your updates.
+There’s nothing wrong with doing this, but it’s preferred by users who like to have everything that happens inside their PC under their control.
 We’re looking at you, Linux users.